smartcontractkit/capabilities/workflowevent/README.md

 `nx run test`

+## Configuration

+The capability accepts the following configuration:
+- `otelEndpoint`: The endpoint of the OTEL collector to send the events to, defaults to `http://localhost:4317` if not specified

 ## Usage

 The capability accepts a `Payload` input, which is a map of key-value pairs that will be sent as part of the event.
 The events are emitted to the OTEL collector using beholder.

 ### In toml workflows